 Cazenovia lies southeast of Syracuse.
 It was founded in 1793 by land agent John Lincklaen, who named the village for his boss, Theophilus Cazenove.
 Cazenovia was a center of early abolitionism.
 Abolitionist minister Luther Myrick led a radical church there in the 1830s.
-Fellow abolitionist John Ingersoll, father of Robert Green Ingersoll, joined Myrick in 1835–1836.
+Fellow abolitionist John Ingersoll, father of Robert Green Ingersoll, came to Cazenovia from New York City in March, 1834.
+He joined Myrick's church as associate minister in 1835–1836.
 When John’s wife, Mary Livingston Ingersoll, died and John could not afford a grave site, Myrick donated a space in his family plot.